 The solution to this problem is easily seen once we consider how communication is actually accomplished in software-by the use of shared objects.
 If regimes A and B have a communication channel between them, then there must, at bottom, be some shared object, say X, which the sender can write and the receiver can read.
-If we now replace all of A's references to X by references to a new object, X1, and all of B's references to X by references to another new object, X2, then this is equivalent to 'cutting' the communication channel represented by X, with X1 and X2 taking the parts of the two 'ends' produced by the cut.
+If we now replace all of A's references to X by references to a new object, X1, and all of B's references to X by references to a new object, X1, and all of B's references to X by references to X by references to a new object, X1, and all of B's references to X by references to X by references to 'cutting' the communication channel represented by X, with X1 and X2 taking the parts of the two 'ends' produced by the cut.
 If, following this 'cutting' of the 'X channel,' we are able to demonstrate that the A and B regimes have become isolated, then it follows that this was the only channel between them.